Parents and Teachers: Support Ducksters by following us on or .

 War Rules and Gameplay

 War is a simple, but fun card game that can be played with a standard 52 card deck.
-It's great for kids and while traveling.
+It's great while traveling.
 The game doesn't involve a lot of strategy and the rules are fairly easy to learn.

 Starting the Game of War